2020PB/police-brutality/all-locations.md

 Footage also shows a reporter shoved by police, knocking the phone out of his hand.

-tags: journalist, homeless, tear-gas, strike, baton
+tags: journalist, homeless, tear-gas, strike, baton, protestor, bystander

 id: or-portland-57